Staying cool and healthy during hot weather

 - Go swimming at a local swimming pool.

-- Go shopping (stores and malls usually have air conditioning!)
+- Spend time at local businesses (stores and malls usually have air conditioning).

 RESOURCES: